Electric Actuators: Types, Applications and Benefits

 Motor Shaft

-This part connects the gear motor to the base of the stator on the DC motor.
+This connects the gear motor to the DC motor’s stator base.

 Output/Feedback Sensors